 The Brooklyn Promenade and the Fulton Ferry Landing further the charm of the area, offering breathtaking views of lower Manhattan, the East River and Brooklyn Bridge.
 Architecture buffs will appreciate this former fishing village for its number of flawlessly maintained buildings such as the area's many nineteenth century brownstones, and the Greek revival and Italianate row houses of Cranberry, Hicks, Pierrepont, and Willow Streets.
 What is also distinct to the area are the number of carriage houses that have been transformed into beautiful and desirable living quarters.

-From a real estate perspective, living in Brooklyn Heights has been compared to living in Greenwich Village, Georgetown in DC, or even parts of San Francisco - with more room to stretch out both inside and outside of your home.
+From a real estate perspective, living in Brooklyn Heights has been compared to living in Greenwich Village, Georgetown in DC, or even parts of San Francisco - with more room than Manhattan to stretch out both inside and outside of your home.
 With so much to offer on so many levels, it is easy to see why Brooklyn Heights is the neighborhood of choice for many discerning New Yorkers.

 Situated so close to Manhattan, Brooklyn Heights is serviced by numerous subway lines: A, C, F, R, 2, 3, 4, and 5.
 In fact, Brooklyn Heights, along with the adjacent Downtown Brooklyn area, are served by more subway lines than just about any other area in New York City.
 The bigger plus is that work and play are just a walk or bike ride across the Brooklyn Bridge.